How Alcohol and Drug Addiction Affects Relationships

-Many of the discussions surrounding addiction tend to focus on the physical and psychological effects of substance use.
-The effects of drug addiction, however, expand beyond these issues and further encompass one’s social health and well-being.
-Social health refers to one’s relationships and the ability to maintain healthy, rewarding connections.
-Social health and a healthy support system are correlated strongly with individual’s success, self-esteem, and happiness in life.
+Many discussions surrounding addiction tend to focus on the physical and psychological effects of substance use.
+The effects of drug addiction, however, extend beyond these issues and also encompass a person’s social health and well-being.
+Social health refers to an individual’s relationships and the ability to maintain healthy, rewarding connections.
+Social health and a healthy support system are correlated strongly with an individual’s success, self-esteem, and happiness in life.

 The Elements of Successful Relationships

 Even without the presence of addiction, relationships are complex issues that take work to maintain.
 Successful relationships:

 - Use honest, assertive communication based on respect.